-Gross borrowing requirement

-The sum of the main budget balance, extraordinary receipts and payments, and maturing debt.
-The amount is funded through domestic short- and

-long-term loans, foreign loans and changes in cash balances.

-Gross domestic product (GDP)

-A measure of the total national output, income and expenditure in the economy.
+Green paper A policy document intended for public discussion.
+Gross borrowing requirement The sum of the main budget balance, extraordinary receipts and payments, and maturing debt.
+The amount is funded through domestic short- and long-term loans, foreign loans and changes in cash balances.
+Gross domestic product (GDP) A measure of the total national output, income and expenditure in the economy.
 GDP per head is the simplest overall measure of welfare, although it does not take account of the distribution of income, nor of goods and services that are produced outside the market economy, such as work within the household.

-Gross fixed capital formation
+Gross fixed capital

+formation

-The addition to a country's fixed capital stock during a specific period, before provision for depreciation.
+The addition to a country's fixed capital stock during a specific period,

-Hedging
+before provision for depreciation.

-An action taken by a buyer or seller to protect income against changes in prices, interest rates or exchange rates.
+Hedging An action taken by a buyer or seller to protect income against changes in prices, interest rates or exchange rates.

-Horizontal equity

-A principle in taxation that holds that similarly situated taxpayers should face a similar tax treatment or tax burden, i.e. taxpayers with the same amount of income or capital should be accorded equal treatment.

-Import parity pricing

-When a firm sells goods locally at the price that customers would pay if they were to import the same goods from another country.
+Horizontal equity A principle in taxation that holds that similarly situated taxpayers should face a similar tax treatment or tax burden, i.e. taxpayers with the same amount of income or capital should be accorded equal treatment.
+Impaired advances Loans or advances that may not be collected in full.
+Import parity pricing When a firm sells goods locally at the price customers would pay if they were to import the same goods from another country.

-Inclusion rate

-The portion of the net capital gain derived from the disposal of an asset that will be taxed at the applicable rate.
+Inclusion rate The portion of the net capital gain derived from the disposal of an asset that will be taxed at the applicable rate.

-Inflation

-An increase in the general level of prices.